Sovremenny-class destroyer: Sonar

 Medium and high frequencies (M/HF) MGK-355 Platina integrated sonar system with NATO reporting name Bull Horn, including the MG-335 hull-mounted array.
 Type 956 originally only carries the hull-mounted array because the ASW gear of this class is primarily for self-defence.
 For Type 956A, an improved MGK-355MS Platina is carried, which includes hull-mounted array, VDS, and towed array, with NATO reporting names Bull Nose / Mare Tail / Steer Hide respectively.
 It is reported that Type 956EM is equipped with the successor of MGK-355/355MS, the MGK-355TA integrated sonar system, which includes both the hull-mounted and towed arrays (with NATO reporting name Horse Jaw & Horse Tail respectively).

 Propulsion

 The ship's propulsion system is based on two steam turbine engines each producing 50000 hp together with four high-pressure boilers.
 There are two fixed-pitch propellers.
-The ship's maximum speed is just under 33 kn.
-At a fuel-economic speed of 18 kn the range is 3920 nmi.
+The ship's maximum speed is just under 32 kn.
+At a fuel-economic speed of 18 kn the range is 5000 nmi.
 Several ships of this class suffered from problems regarding their propulsion system that were so severe that they had to be retired.

-PLAN variants

-Refitted PLAN Type 956E destroyers are armed with YJ-12A supersonic anti-ship missiles, Chinese VLS and HHQ-10 point defense missile system.